umd-lhcb/ut-hw-doc/docs/burnin/DCB_burnin.md

 ## Stopping the DCB burn-in

+Execute burnin_read.sh.
+If any GBTxs don't report '03151515', note the DCB in the database.

 Turn off Maraton channels 0, 1, and 12 and verify that all LEDs are off in the bottom SBC.
 Directions here: https://github.com/umd-lhcb/ut-hw-doc/blob/master/docs/burnin/burnin_sw_setup.md#scripts-to-run-on-the-raspberry-pi